Tragedy in the British Royal Family at the End of August

 Unofficial Royalty: Louis Mountbatten, 1st Earl Mountbatten of Burma

 His Serene Highness Prince Louis Francis Albert Victor Nicholas of Battenberg was born on June 25, 1900, at Frogmore House in Windsor, Berkshire, England.
 His father was Prince Louis of Battenberg.
-His mother, Princess Victoria of Hesse and by Rhine, was a granddaughter of Queen Victoria.
+His mother Princess Victoria of Hesse and by Rhine was a granddaughter of Queen Victoria.
 Princess Alice, Queen Victoria’s third child, was Louis’ grandmother.
 In the family, Prince Louis was known as Dickie.
 His siblings were: Alice, who married Prince Andrew of Greece and was the mother of Prince Philip, Duke of Edinburgh; Louise, who married King Gustaf VI Adolf of Sweden; and George Mountbatten, 2nd Marquess of Milford Haven.

 During World War I, King George V changed the name of the British Royal House from the Germanic Saxe-Coburg and Gotha to the English-sounding Windsor.
 The King requested that his relatives with German names and titles do likewise.
 In 1917, Louis’ father relinquished the title Prince of Battenberg in the Grand Duchy of Hesse, along with the style of Serene Highness, and anglicized his family name, changing it from Battenberg to Mountbatten.
 King George V created Louis’ father Marquess of Milford Haven, Earl of Medina, and Viscount Alderney in the peerage of the United Kingdom.
-Louis’ mother stopped using her own title of Princess of Hesse and became known as the Marchioness of Milford Haven.
-Louis, his brother George, and sister Louise assumed the courtesy titles as children of a British marquess.
+Louis’ mother stopped using her title of Princess of Hesse and became known as the Marchioness of Milford Haven.
+Louis, his brother George, and his sister Louise assumed the courtesy titles as children of a British marquess.
 Therefore, Louis was styled Lord Louis Mountbatten.
 Louis’ eldest sister Alice had married into the Greek Royal Family in 1903 and never used the surname Mountbatten.
 However, her only son, Prince Philip of Greece and Denmark, adopted the name when he became a British subject in 1947.

 Louis followed his father’s example and had a distinguished career in the Royal Navy during World War II.
 He was the last Viceroy of India and the first Governor-General of India.
 From 1954 – 1959 he was the First Sea Lord, a position that had been held by his father, Prince Louis of Battenberg, forty years earlier.
 He served as Chief of the Defence Staff until 1965, making him the longest-serving professional head of the British Armed Forces to date.
 During this period, he also served as Chairman of the NATO Military Committee.
 In 1946, he was created Viscount Mountbatten of Burma and in the following year, Earl Mountbatten of Burma.
 After that time, he was informally known as Lord Mountbatten.